 What kind of training does an animal chiropractor have?

-An animal chiropractor must be either a doctor of chiropractic or a doctor of veterinary medicine and have completed an animal chiropractic certification course at an accredited school.
+An animal chiropractor must be either a doctor of chiropractic or a doctor of veterinary medicine and have completed a 210+ hour animal chiropractic certification course at an accredited school.
 Most hold an additional certification from either the AVCA (American Veterinary Chiropractic Association) or IVCA (International Veterinary Chiropractic Association).

 Why do you need a veterinarian referral to adjust my animal?

-In Nebraska, chiropractic is considered a specialty practice, so I need a referral from your primary veterinarian to adjust your animal.
+In Nebraska, chiropractic is considered a specialty, so I need a referral from your primary veterinarian to adjust your animal.

-In addition, I require the referral because your vet knows your animal and their condition(s) best!
+In addition, I require the referral because your vet knows your animal’s health best!
 Your vet knows what care will best help your animal and what will not.
-Chiropractic adjustments are very safe with relatively few side effects, but there are some conditions where chiropractic is not the best treatment option or additional diagnostics are needed prior to chiropractic care.
+Chiropractic adjustments are very safe with relatively few side effects, but there are some conditions where chiropractic is not the best treatment option or additional diagnostics are needed.
 Your vet will know this and help me provide the top-notch care your animal deserves.

 Chiropractic is NOT a replacement for traditional veterinary care.
 Chiropractic works in conjunction with and complementary to veterinary care.